Get yourself onboarded to DataHub#

 What languages are supported by the hub?

 Datahub primarily supports three languages - Python, R and, Julia.
-However, We can also support other languages on a case-to-case basis.
+However, We also support other languages on a case-to-case basis.
 If you have a unique requirement for using a different programming language as part of your hub, Share your exact requirement over an email to Eric Van Dusen/Balaji Alwar or raise a Github issue.

 How many hubs across the campus exist?
 Which courses use them extensively?

-We have 15+ hubs that cater to the diverse needs of the campus audience.
-We have the main Datahub, which serves multiple departments/courses across the campus.
-In addition, We have separate hubs for courses such as Data 8, Data 100, Public health, etc., serving the teaching team’s and enrolled students needs.
+We have 15+ hubs which cater to the diverse needs of the campus audience.
+We have the vanilla DataHub, which serves multiple departments/courses across the campus.
+We also have separate hubs for courses such as Data 8, Data 100, Public health, etc., serving the instructional needs.
 You can learn more about some of the hubs deployed through this link.

 What is the default Memory/CPU requirement for every hub?